wotschofsky/discord-live-translator/README.md

 `!translation help` gives you an overview of all available commands.

 ## Setup using Docker

+If you don't want to use the *free hosted version* of this bot using [Docker](https://www.docker.com/) is the easiest way to host this bot yourself.

 1. Build the *Dockerfile* located in the root of the project